michelfernandez/cove/site/content/english/signaturestandards.md

 {{% markdown %}}

 **Documents**
-without formal requirements and with low liability risk &nbsp;
+that are informal or internal and have a low liability risk.
+&nbsp;

 **Examples:**